 Adjunct Faculty, Saxophone

 Mr. Horner has enjoyed a rewarding partnership with composer M. Zachary Johnson that has resulted in the premieres of more than ten new works for saxophone.
 Their concerts have been presented at such venues as Carnegie Hall's Weill Recital Hall, Steinway Hall and New York City's Mannes College of Music, as well as at the Glimmerglass Opera's Young Artist recital series in Cooperstown, NY.
-Joined by pianist Elizabeth Avery, they released Saxophone Music of M. Zachary Johnson--Live At Steinway Hall in August 2006.
-In reviewing the CD, Saxophone Journal praises Mr. Horner's "warm, vibrant sound" and hails the music as "a very valuable addition to the saxophone's repertoire."
-The album rose to become a “Top Seller” at premier online retailer CD Baby during August, 2006.
-Their latest album, Serenade – Music for Saxophone & Piano, was released by Sound Artist Records October 14, 2008.
+Joined by pianist Elizabeth Avery, they released Saxophone Music of M. Zachary Johnson--Live At Steinway Hall in August 2006, and Serenade – Music for Saxophone & Piano in 2008.
+In reviewing the CDs, Saxophone Journal praises Mr. Horner's "warm, vibrant sound" and hails the music as "a very valuable addition to the saxophone's repertoire” and “pure joy for the ears”.
+The “Live” album rose to become a “Top Seller” at premier online retailer CD Baby during August, 2006, and Horner was featured on the cover of Saxophone Journal in the November/December 2009 issue.

 Phone: (931) 221-7818